phuslu/log/README.md

 	// If Caller is negative, adds the full /path/to/file:line of the "caller" key.
 	Caller int

-	// TimeField defines the time filed name in output.
+	// TimeField defines the time field name in output.
 It uses "time" in if empty.
 	TimeField string

 	// TimeFormat specifies the time format in output.
-It uses RFC3339 with millisecond if empty.
+Uses RFC3339 with millisecond if empty.
-	// If set with `TimeFormatUnix/TimeFormatUnixMs/TimeFormatUnixWithMs`, timestamps are formated.
+	// If set to `TimeFormatUnix/TimeFormatUnixMs`, timestamps will be formatted.
 	TimeFormat string

+	// TimeLocation specifices that the location of TimeFormat used.
+Uses time.Local if empty.
+	TimeLocation *time.Location

 	// Writer specifies the writer of output.
 It uses a wrapped os.Stderr Writer in if empty.
 	Writer Writer